hut6/dev-resources/Version Control/Hut6_Git_Workflow.md

 # Step 6

 Send a **"New pull request"** under **Pull Requests** link on the left hand side menu on a Github project and wait for another developer to review your changes.
+When a developer points out any issues, return to **Step 2** and fix anything outstanding.

 # Step 7

-If a developer comments on any issues, return to **Step 2** and fix the outstanding issues.

-# Step 8

 ### *Merging your new branch with master*